Gastric Banding: How it Works

-Gastric banding is a weight loss surgery that involves placing a small band around the upper part of the stomach.
-Gastric banding surgery is performed laparoscopically
+Gastric banding, also known as laparoscopic gastric banding, is a weight loss surgery that involves placing a small band around the upper part of the stomach.
+This stomach band for weight loss restricts the amount of food that can be eaten at one time which leads to weight loss.

 January 17, 2023